+RQOs were set based on real data where available and used for assessing water quality state at EWR sites.
 Where data were not available (e.g. at Priority Level 2 or 3WQ sites), extrapolation from real data were undertaken where possible, or land-use and all other available information sources used.
-It is acknowledged that these RQOs are PROVISIONAL will only become applicable once a database of information has been set up through monitoring, to evaluate whether the RQO is valid and appropriate, or needs adjusting.
+It is acknowledged that these RQOs will only become applicable once a database of information has been set up through monitoring, to evaluate whether the RQO is valid and appropriate, or needs adjusting.

 As previously mentioned, the RWQOs set up by Water Quality Planning were evaluated for use.
-The phosphate (PO_4 -P) guidelines in particular seem very conservative, compared to present state at a number of sites.
-The recommended RQO has been set using benchmark categories as defined in DWAF (2008b) standard methods, and linked to the current phosphate values and the associated water quality category for the Tareget Ecological Category (TEC).
+The phosphate (PO4-P) guidelines in particular seem very conservative, compared to present state at a number of sites.
+The recommended RQO has been set using benchmark categories as defined in DWAF (2008c) standard methods, and linked to the current phosphate values and the associated water quality category for the TECological Category (TEC).